 Safe puppy introductions pave the way for all future contacts with dogs and can make the difference between a puppy that is fearful or lacks confidence, and one that knows how to conduct himself and stay safe.

 I will have lots to share on first encounters and look forward to showing you how we introduce puppies in an upcoming post.
 I will also share videos that show you how to handle what may arise.
 HINT: I avoid puppy socials as they frequently turn chaotic and frightening for smaller or more tentative puppies.
 Explosive encounters can be counterproductive and it becomes difficult to teach puppies it’s not OK to roughhouse once they’ve experienced this type of, “play.”

 And so, since play is the work of puppies, their play certainly needs work.
 This is one of the most important areas of raising and training a puppy.
-Your goal will be to control the environment and experience so you can shape your puppy’s interactions with others.
-Teach him to polite, begin immediately to teach him impulse control, and you’ll have a puppy with beautiful manners.
+Your goal will be to control the environment and your puppy’s experience so you can shape your puppy’s interactions with others.
+Teach him to be polite, begin immediately to teach him impulse control, and you’ll have a puppy with beautiful manners.